 We’re always one of the first organisations to respond to humanitarian emergencies bringing essential life-saving support but also, and just as importantly, ensuring children feel safe and protected.

+Every year, millions of children are hit by emergencies.
+Conflicts, war and natural disasters leave countless children, their families and communities facing hunger, insecurity and violence.
 Without the necessary life skills and access to resources, children are particularly vulnerable in emergencies, especially when they are separated from their parents and other family members who have been injured, imprisoned or killed.

-- Protection of human rights for children and other vulnerable groups
+Protection of human rights for children and other vulnerable groups.

 In all of our emergency responses, we collaborate with the United Nations and other international and local aid agencies as well as with national and local government.
 This helps to avoid duplication, maximise efficiencies and ensure that all areas of need are properly met and there are no gaps in the overall humanitarian response – every child matters.